Accounting for Inconsistent Use of Covariate Adjustment in Group Sequential Trials: Results

-Based on the GROW and TEACH trials, we consider the following trial simulation parameters.
-We consider sample sizes of 50, 100, and 250, and 1000 for a 3-stage trial with information fractions $0.33$, $0.67$, and $1.0$ (see Appendix \ref{app:supp-sim} for 2-stage results).
-We fix $\tilde{\sigma}^2 = 1$, and $\Var[X_j] = 1$, $j = 1, ..., p$, and consider $p = 1$ (see Appendix \ref{app:supp-sim} for $p = 2$).
-Given a $\rho$, it's then possible to solve for $\gamma$ in $\bm \gamma = \gamma \bm 1$, i.e., all of the covariates having the same coefficient (see Appendix \ref{app:sim-meth}).
+Based on the GROW and TEACH trials, we consider sample sizes of 50, 100, and 250, and 1000 for a 3-stage trial with information fractions $0.33$, $0.67$, and $1.0$.
+We fix $\tilde{\sigma}^2 = 1$, and $\Var[X_j] = 1$, $j = 1, ..., p$, and consider $p = 1$.
+Given a $\rho$, it's then possible to solve for $\gamma$ in $\bm \gamma = \gamma \bm 1$, i.e., all of the covariates having the same coefficient (see Supplemental Material).
 We consider effect sizes for $\Delta$ of 0.0, 0.1, 0.2, and 0.5, prognostic values of baseline covariates $\rho$ of 0.25, and 0.5 (smaller values of $\rho$ corresponding to higher prognostic value).
-We present results for Pocock-type boundaries (see Appendix \ref{app:supp-sim} for OBF-type boundaries).
+We present results for Pocock-type boundaries.
+See Supplemental Material for 2-stage trials, two covariates, and OBF-type boundaries.